-- US Department of the Interior assumes responsibility within US Government for the TTPI from the Department of the Navy. - The first hydrogen device (Operation Ivy) under the US testing program in the Marshalls is fired on Eniwetak on 1 March.
+1948 The Bikini community was moved by the US government to southern Kili so the island could be used for more nuclear testing.
+1951 US Department of the Interior assumes responsibility within US Government for the TTPI from the Department of the Navy.
+The first hydrogen device (Operation Ivy) under the US testing program in the Marshalls 1952 is fired on Eniwetak on 1 March.
 The Eniwetak people who live on Ujelang temporarily stay on a U.S. Navy ship.
-The ship takes them to a point 100 miles farther away from Eniwetak (Deines et al. 1990). - US nuclear testing program detonates Bravo, the most powerful hydrogen bomb ever tested by the U.S., on Bikini atoll.
-Radiation from the test forces evacuation of Marshallese and U.S. Military personnel on Rongelap, Rongerik, Utirik and Ailinginae (Deines et al. 1990). - Unlike the people of Utirik and Rongelap, the 401 people of Ailuk were not evacuated at all.
-April 29 1954 Department of Defense report states that the only other populated atoll which received fallout of any consequence at all was Ailuk.
-However, it was felt that the effort required to move the inhabitants, when weighed against potential health risks to the people of Ailuk, seemed too great, so it was decided not to evacuate the atoll."
-By the afternoon of March 4, two ships were available to evacuate the people on Ailuk but did not (Deines et al. 1990). - October, the U.S. Advisory Committee on Human Radiation Experiments issues its final report, which recommends that at least two more atolls, Ailuk and Likiep, be included in a medical program (Deines et al. 1990). - 1958 Ailuk's population is 256 (Spenneman 2000). - The Congress of Micronesia is formed, with representatives from all of the TTPI islands.
-It is created by the U.S. administration in preparation for greater self-governance by Micronesians. - 1970 Ailuk's population is 373 (Bryan 1972). - 1973 Ailuk's population is 335 (Spenneman 2000). - August, a Department of Energy survey of the northern Marshall Islands reveals that in addition to Bikini, Eniwetak, Rongelap and Utrik, Ailuk, Likiep, Mejit, Ujelang and Wotho received intermediate range fallout from one or more of the nuclear tests (Deines et al. 1990). - Amata Kabua is selected as the first president of the Marshall Islands. - 1979 Government of the Marshall Islands officially established, and country becomes self-governing. - 1980 Ailuk's population is 413 (Spenneman 2000). - Official name changed to the Republic of the Marshall Islands (RMI). - 1983 Amata Kabua selected second time as president. - Voters in the RMI approve the Compact of Free Association with the United States. - U.S. Congress approves the Compact, resulting in its entry into force.
+The ship takes them to a point 100 miles farther away from Eniwetak (Deines et al. 1990).
+1954 US nuclear testing program detonates Bravo, the most powerful hydrogen bomb ever tested by the U.S., on Bikini atoll.
+Radiation from the test forces evacuation of Marshallese and U.S. Military personnel on Rongelap, Rongerik, Utirik and Ailinginae (Deines et al. 1990).
+1956 Bikinians agree to allow the U.S. government to continue to use Bikini.
+In return, they receive use of Kili and several islets in Jaluit, \$25,000 in cash, and interest payments of about \$15 per person per year.
+(RMI Ministry of Education 1996).
+1957 Typhoon Lola stricks Kili causing extensive damage to crops and sinking the Bikinians' supply ship.
+1958 Population of 267 on Kili (Spennmenn 2000) 1965 The Congress of Micronesia is formed, with representatives from all of the TTPI islands.
+It is created by the U.S. administration in preparation for greater self-governance by Micronesians.
+1967 Population of 309 on Kili (Spennmenn 2000) 1970 Population of 354 on Kili (Spennmenn 2000) Population of 360 on Kili (JSpennmenn 2000) 1973 1979 Amata Kabua is selected as the first president of the Marshall Islands.
+1979 Government of the Marshall Islands officially established, and country becomes selfgoverning.
+1980 Population of 489 on Kili (Spennmenn 2000) 1982 Official name changed to the Republic of the Marshall Islands (RMI).
+1983 Amata Kabua selected second time as president.

+Voters in the RMI approve the Compact of Free Association with the United States.

+1986 U.S. Congress approves the Compact, resulting in its entry into force.
 The Compact grants the RMI its sovereignty and provides for aid and US defense of the islands in exchange for continued US military use of the missile testing range at Kwajalein Atoll.
 1987 In third election, Amata Kabua is selected as president.
-1988 Ailuk's population is 488 (Spenneman 2000).
-1990s Settlement of compensation claims as a result of the US nuclear testing in the Marshalls still proceeds, and is associated with various agreements being made as part of the Compact of Free Association package.
+1988 Population of 602 on Kili (Spennmenn 2000) 1990s Settlement of compensation claims as a result of the US nuclear testing in the Marshalls still proceeds, and is associated with various agreements being made as part of the Compact of Free Association package.
 There are also outstanding court cases.
 Almost 5000 Islanders had sought compensation from the Nuclear Claims Tribunal and, up to September 1993, some 380 had been granted compensation totaling about \$14 million, only a quarter of which had been paid (Deines et al. 1990).
 1990 UN Security Council terminates the RMI's Trusteeship status.
 1991 In fourth election, Amata Kabua is selected as president.
 1991 RMI joins the United Nations.
 1994 The U.S. Department of Energy begins releasing thousands of previously classified nuclear test era documents, many of which confirm the wider extent of the fallout contamination in the Marshall Islands.
+1994 Iroojlaplap Kabua Kabua of the Ralik Chain passes away.
 1996 Amata Kabua dies.
 1996 In fifth election, Amata Kabua is selected as president.
 1997 Imata Kabua selected to finish the late Amata Kabua's term.

-2000 Kessai Hesa Note selected as president.
-2001 Current Compact of Free Association expires.
+Kessai Hesa Note selected as president.

+Current Compact of Free Association expires.